shubham100795/ExcelSheets/README.md

 The generated excelsheet goes into excelsheets directory.

-app.py shows all the excelsheets present inside excelsheets directory and is used to modify the marks of all the students to 70% of original value for any of the subjects present in the excelsheets.
+app.py shows all the excelsheets present inside excelsheets directory and is used to modify the marks of all the students to x% (given by user) of original value for any of the subjects present in the excelsheets.

 A new column gets added to the excelsheet with the new values.